-- Oslo University hospital is currently working with 600 or more sites, and each of these sites involve a lot of people.
+- Oslo University Hospital is currently working with 600 or more sites, and each of these sites involves a lot of people.
 Supporting them seamlessly through Viedoc means we don't waste time fixing problems.
-Viedoc is a very good clinical data management system, with all the functionality you need, and it can be used for all kinds of studies.
+Viedoc is a very good clinical data management system with all the functionality you need, and it can be used for all kinds of studies.

-In recent years, much attention has been given the design of data management systems, and on this front, Viedoc has taken a lead position.
+In recent years, much attention has been given to the design of data management systems, and on this front, Viedoc has taken a leading position.

-Of course, one can't talk about the evolution of data capture management without looking at the impact of the covid-19 pandemic.
-If the average time from cure in a laboratory to a patient prescriptions is 10 to 15 years, covid studies brought a remarkable exception to that standard.
-The pandemic served as a disrupter and points to a new world, demanding further innovation and development.
+Of course, one can't talk about the evolution of data capture management without looking at the impact of the COVID-19 pandemic.
+If the average time from cure in a laboratory to patient prescriptions is 10 to 15 years, COVID studies brought a remarkable exception to that standard.
+The pandemic served as a disrupter and has pointed to a new world, demanding further innovation and development.